Genre: Horror/Thriller

 Doing a movie about a possessed imaginary friend seems like a good idea for a horror movie.
 I mean most of us have an imaginary friend when we were young.
 However, director and co-writer Jeff Wadlow (Fantasy Island, Truth or Dare) has trouble conceiving one that convincingly link up elements liked repressed memories, possessed spirit, creepy illustrations and alternative haunted dimension into one coherent entertaining horror.

 While we applaud Wadlow’s enthusiasm in showcasing physical effects, the creature which resembles a eight-legged monstrous bear ended up looking like a cheap Blumhouse prop.
-Honestly, the CGI rendered bear in Cocaine Bear is far more gory and scary than this mishap.
+Honestly, the CGI rendered bear in Cocaine Bear is far more gory and scarier than this mishap.

 Indeed, DeWanda Wise and the two young actresses did their best mouthing dreadful dialogue and screaming their lungs out while confronting the evil creature but all their efforts are wasted in this uninspired and weak horror outing.